-As an exploratory medium, drawing a person has special possibilities, since the child faced with this task has already formed for him/herself a general image of a person based on the numerous relationships he/she has established with others.
-Because of his/her historicity, each person has his/her own idea of persons, with their abilities, shortcomings, interests, successes, failures, fears, etc.
+As an exploratory medium, drawing a person has special possibilities since the child faced with this task has already formed for himself a general image of a person based on the numerous relationships he has established with others.
+Because of his historicity, each person has his own idea of persons with their abilities, shortcomings, interests, successes, failures, fears, etc.

-In drawing a figure, a child can do nothing more than incorporate his/her experiences of persons and, in doing so, he/she provides a static crosssectional image of him/herself in his/her educative situation.
+In drawing a figure, a child can do nothing more than incorporate his experiences of persons and in doing so he provides a static cross-sectional image of himself in his educative situation.

-Nel and Esterhuizen (177, 26) say that drawing a human figure is a simpler and more direct way of communicating than are the more formal projective procedures, such as the Rorschach and the T.A.T., because it deals with what he/she does, rather than with what he/she says.
+Nel and Esterhuizen (177, 26) say that drawing a human figure is a simpler and more direct way of communicating than are the more formal projective procedures such as the Rorschach and the T.A.T. because it deals with what he does rather than with what he says.
 For this reason, it is more specifically described as an expressive medium.

-Placed at the child's disposal are an ordinary (no. 2) and/or colored pencil, ordinary folio-sized (8 1/2 x 11 inches) drawing paper, and an eraser; then.
-He/she is asked to draw a person.
-Also, his/her attention is directed to the fact that it must be an entire person, and that it can be anyone.
-Moreover, he/she is asked to do his/her best, told that he/she can take as long as he/she likes, and that he/she may erase if he/she wants to (see 177, 27-28).
-The paper is place before him/her in the usual position on the table.
+Placed at the child's disposal are an ordinary (no. 2) and/or colored pencil, ordinary folio-sized (8 1/2 x 11 inches) drawing paper and an eraser; then he is asked to draw a person.
+Also, his attention is directed to the fact that it has to be an entire person, and that it can be anyone.
+Moreover, he is asked to do his best, told that he can take as long as he likes, and that he may erase if he wants to (see 177, 27-28).
+The paper is place before him in the usual position on the table.
 The task should be presented as an invitation rather than an assignment.
-It is noted how long it takes him/her to begin, and how long it takes him/her to finish.
+It is noted how long it takes him to begin and how long it takes him to finish.
 These are recorded to the nearest minute.

-Subsequently, he/she is asked to draw the opposite gender (in comparison with the first drawing), by saying to him/her, "Now draw a woman (or a man)."
+Subsequently he is asked to draw the opposite gender (in comparison with the first drawing) by saying to him, "Now draw a woman (or a man)."
 Again, the time is recorded in minutes.

-If there are indications that he/she is hesitant, or unwilling to begin, he/she can be told that the concern is not with how well he/she can draw, but rather with how he tries to draw a person.
+If there are indications that he is hesitant or unwilling to begin, he can be told that the concern is not with how well he can draw but rather with how he tries to draw a person.
 If he asks how or where he should begin, he is told that he can do as he wishes or thinks.